claclacla/Applications-in-the-time-of-microservices/README.md

 Microservices have been created using `Javascript` and `Ruby` depending on existing products, libraries or for other specific needs and interact using messages.
 Each service is extremely specialized and actually responsible for just one task.

-The interaction among services is provided by my MessageBroker library.
-It creates an abstraction layer over RabbitMQ in order to decouple this product from the application.

-Microservices have redefined the way applications are built.
-Software development has changed and nowadays applications are based on an environment of many different processes.
-The monolithic architecture, based on a single unit assembled and released together, has evolved in a multi process structure built on top of a dedicated cloud architecture.

-This repository is a dockerized environment of microservices that handles the placement of an order.

-Microservices interact together using messages and can be created using different programming languages depending on existing products, libraries or for other specific needs.
-Each service is extremely specialized and actually responsible for just one task.

-The interaction among services is provided by my MessageBroker library.
+The interaction among services is provided by my `Postcard` library.
 It creates an abstraction layer over RabbitMQ in order to decouple this product from the application.

 ### Application diagram